apache/airflow/docs/apache-airflow/core-concepts/params.rst

 For examples also please take a look to two example DAGs provided: ``example_params_trigger_ui`` and ``example_params_ui_tutorial``.

 .. image:: ../img/trigger-dag-tutorial-form.png

+The trigger form can also be forced to be displayed also if no params are defined using the configuration switch ``webserver.show_trigger_form_if_no_params``.

 Disabling Runtime Param Modification
 ------------------------------------